JohnnyFee/johnnyfee.github.io/source/_posts/2015-06-03-wordpress-plugins.md

 Here is our proposed file structure for an app’s main plugin, using the SchoolPress plugin as an example.
 Not all of these folders and files may be necessary.
 We add them to a plugin as needed:

-Here is our proposed file structure for an app’s main plugin, using the SchoolPress plugin as an example.
-Not all of these folders and files may be necessary.
-We add them to a plugin as needed:

 * _/plugins/schoolpress/adminpages/_
 * _/plugins/schoolpress/classes/_
 * _/plugins/schoolpress/css/_